What Is Free-Range Parenting?

 Free-range parenting is a term coined by an ordinary mom who became an overnight media sensation in 2008 after she let her nine-year-old son ride the subway home by himself in New York City.

-Media sensation is putting it mildly: The press demonized Lenore Skenazy as “America’s Worst Mom,” and she started a global conversation on parenting, how it’s changed over the decades, and if that change is good or not.
+Media sensation might be putting it mildly.
+The press demonized Lenore Skenazy as “America’s Worst Mom.”
+Skenazy started a global conversation on parenting, how it has changed over the decades, and if that change is good or not.

 Skenazy’s definition of free-range parenting is an approach to parenting in which we fight the belief that our children are in constant danger and allow them to grow and learn with more independence and less parental supervision.